AdobeDocs/target.es-ES/help/administrating-target/start-target.md

 ## Asígnese a usted mismo la función de aprobador {#task_15CAA437A71444E2932B333D5E66A3C7}

-Después de aceptar la invitación para unirse e [!DNL Adobe Experience Cloud] iniciar sesión, confirme que Target se ha agregado a [!DNL Experience Cloud] su cuenta y, a continuación, asígnese la función [!UICONTROL Aprobador] para [!DNL Target].
+After accepting the invitation to join the [!DNL Adobe Experience Cloud] and logging in, confirm that Target has been added to your [!DNL Experience Cloud] account, then assign yourself the [!UICONTROL Approver] role for [!DNL Target].

-Si su organización tiene una licencia [de Target Standard](/help/c-intro/intro.md#section_ACD5EFF17AAB4E979CBEFA0145CCD905) , consulte [Especificar funciones y permisos](/help/administrating-target/c-user-management/c-user-management/user-management.md#roles-permissions) en *Usuarios*.
+If your organization has a [Target Standard](/help/c-intro/intro.md#section_ACD5EFF17AAB4E979CBEFA0145CCD905) license, see [Specify roles and permissions](/help/administrating-target/c-user-management/c-user-management/user-management.md#roles-permissions) in *Users*.

-Si su organización tiene una [licencia de Target Premium](/help/c-intro/intro.md#premium) , consulte [el paso 6: Especificar funciones y permisos](/help/administrating-target/c-user-management/property-channel/properties-overview.md#section_8C425E43E5DD4111BBFC734A2B7ABC80) en *Configurar permisos de Enterprise*.
+If your organization has a [Target Premium](/help/c-intro/intro.md#premium) license, see [Step 6: Specify roles and permissions](/help/administrating-target/c-user-management/property-channel/properties-overview.md#section_8C425E43E5DD4111BBFC734A2B7ABC80) in *Configure enterprise permissions*.

 El próximo paso debe ser configurar usuarios en Target Standard y Target Premium.
-Para obtener más información, consulte [Administración de usuarios](/help/administrating-target/c-user-management/user-management.md).
+For more information, see [User management](/help/administrating-target/c-user-management/user-management.md).